Posted on Jul 23, 2018 at 11:41 AM

 4.Create an Uplifting Space

-Decorate your child’s room so it features happy photos of them, displays their awards and goals, and surrounds them with their favourite things.
+Decorate your child’s room so it features happy photos of them, displays their awards and goals, and surrounds them with their favorite things.
 By making space feel comforting to your child, they’ll realize this world is supporting them, their dreams can come true, and everyone wants to see them succeed.

 Once children realize how powerful they are, the path to inner confidence becomes easier and more possible.
 If you encourage your kids to help others (from setting up lemonade stands to donating old toys), they’ll realize that they’re capable of promoting change – for the better.